Featured Image Credit: Photo by Thought Catalog from Pexels

 In mid-November, I decided to just stop it with fb.
-Stop scrolling, stop giving it part of my day, stop falling into the trap of the bickering and turn a totally blind eye to the fact that they are blinding eyes intentionally.
+Stop scrolling, stop giving it part of my day, stop falling into the bickering trap and turn a totally blind eye to the fact that social media is actually blinding us all.
 Side note: if you think that people who complain about censorship are ridiculous babies, you may want to stop reading.
-Because free speech is under attack and if you don’t see that, you’re walking with some of the most blinded eyes.
+Free speech is under attack and if you don’t see that, you’re walking with blinders on.

 I had planned to give up fb, but ended up ditching all social media except LinkedIn.
-I’ve found several great people to follow there that keep it professional.
-I stayed on the platform, but still reigned in the amount of time used.
-There’s enough positivity being shared that I can filter through the ugliness and find professional benefit.
+I just reigned in the amount of time spent there.
+There’s enough positivity being shared so I can filter through the ugliness and find professional benefit.

 I appreciate it there.
-It seems to me that everyone will listen to your opinion ~ when it’s backed up by fact and links to sources.
+It seems everyone will listen to opposing opinion ~ when it’s backed up by fact and links to sources.
 What a novel concept, huh?
 Considering both sides of an argument before making up your mind.
-Rather than letting the news tell you how to feel, such as deciding which man (you don’t even personally know) is a force of pure evil and which is the purest of driven snows.
+Rather than letting the news tell you how to feel.

-Let me back up a little bit.
-It’s ironic that the night before my fast, I used fb to post link to a blog about how untrue, even rigged, I believe mainstream (and social) media to be.
+Let me back up a little.
+Ironically, t the night before my fast, I used fb to post link to a blog about how untrue, even rigged, I believe mainstream (and social) media to be.
 I published this post right before I signed out of the app, along with ig too.
 I just deleted twitter altogether, that app has been a trainwreck from the get go.

 On November 12th, I said farewell for now to the social media giants.

 Early on November 13 the fb fast was broken.
-My blog entry ruffled some feathers and someone alerted me to a nasty-gram comment that had been made.
-The post was taken as a personal affront, which it was never meant to be.
-Human nature kicked in and I had to see the comment for myself and by the time I signed in, a third friend had jumped in the ring, drawn their digital sword and chopped the head off the first person.
+My blog entry ruffled some feathers and I was alerted to a nasty-gram comment someone made.
+They’d taken the post as a personal affront because a spouse worked in media.
+Human nature kicked in and I had to see the comment for myself and by the time I signed in, a third friend had jumped on it, drawn a digital sword and chopped the head off the first person.

 You can’t even have a civil opinion share on fb ~ someone always jumps down someone else’s throat.
 It’s madness.
 I felt it best to delete and carry on with the fast.

-Those early few days were wrought with FOMO, thinking what’s going on with all my ‘friends’ that I don’t know about?
+Those early few days were wrought with FOMO, thinking what I was missing with my ‘friends’.
 Who’s posting the funniest things?
 I’m sure there are great pictures of something that I need to be seeing.

 On day three, it was a gorgeous evening and I built a fire in the backyard.
-I found even that to be a trigger to take a few pictures and share the beauty with the world.
-It was fantastic to be outside, calmed by fire but find myself wanting to share it.
+I found even that to be a trigger.
+I wanted to share beauty with the world.
+It was fantastic to be outside, calmed by fire but found myself wanting to blast it out there.
 Why?
 No one cares about my fire.
 It’s just become so commonplace to believe you need to share and soak in all the information in the world.

 On the fourth and fifth days, I really can’t be sure if it was coincidence or true anxiety from fomo ~ is that a new condition I need to worry about?
-But I had all these uneasy feelings that big things were happening in the world and I was living in oblivion.
-Spoiler alert, I quickly grew to appreciate that fact.
-I became happy to be missing out on big things in the world.
+But I had all these uneasy feelings about big things happening in the world and I was in oblivion.
+Spoiler alert, I quickly grew to appreciate that.
+I became happy to be missing out on the big uglies in the world.

 Despite feeling bad for breaking my own self-imposed freedom from fb, it was nice!
-It was just posts from recent events from people I know.
+Posts from recent events from people I know flooded my feed.
 I saw family pictures, photos of fun projects people were doing, stunning scenery snapshots and witty memes.

 December 1st came and I scrolled like normal.
 I read a few “news” articles and by later the same day, my feed was full of junk, politics and nonsense.
 Again.
 I’d seen first hand that clicking on any articles, gave me more of that.
-By gave me more of that, I mean more propaganda.
-If you don’t think there’s a massive propaganda push, well . . .
-I’m happy you can still ignore it.
-That’s all I have to say about that.
+By ‘that’, I mean more propaganda.
+If you don’t think there’s a massive propaganda push, (from both sides) well . . .
+I’m happy you can still ignore it and will leave it at that.

 It’s like that trashy TV series that may be several seasons long, but it’s really and truly the same predictable plots and protagonists in episode 11 that were in episode 1.
 You didn’t really miss much content by missing a few episodes!

 I’m back on fb, in very limited amounts.
-My usage daily went from nearly two hours to less than twenty minutes!
-I will likely post a few things here and there that make me happy, hoping they’ll make someone else smile.
+My daily usage went from two hours to less than twenty minutes!
+I will still post things that make me happy, hoping they’ll make someone else smile.
 I’ve unfollowed those that spew ugliness and hate and will block you in a hot second for political slander.

-I like the awesome pet rescue stories, click haha on great memes with positivity and love photos of the family and true friends.
+I like the awesome pet rescue stories, click haha on great memes and love photos of the family and true friends.
 Those are the things I want to interact with.
 Give me more of that.
-To all the things that I want to click wow to, well… I just keep on scrolling.
+To all the things that I want to click wow on, well . . .
+I learned to just keep on scrolling.

-I’d recommend a fast of social media to everyone.
+I’d recommend a social media fast to everyone.
 Getting constant information is bad for your heart?
 The figurative heart… your soul, your center, your peace.